 But, the liposuction surgical procedure, while producing minimal scarring, may not resolve the issue.
-Remember, it’s fat removal, and some residual skin tightening.
-If your skin and tissue are loose and hanging, liposuction will not address those factors, and once the fat is removed, may even cause the loose, hanging skin to be more noticeable.
+Remember, it’s fat removal and some residual skin tightening.
+If your skin and tissue are loose and hanging, liposuction will not address those factors, and once the fat is removed, it may even cause the loose, hanging skin to be more noticeable.

 Monsplasty, or mons reduction surgery, as described above, produces more scarring than liposuction.
 While it is possible to perform a mons reduction at the same time as a tummy tuck and liposuction, it’s best to take your doctor’s advice on this before insisting on having it done all at once.
 It might be better in some cases, in terms of healing time and risk of infection, to have these procedures done in separate stages.